Post

 # Please refer to the previous text, omitted....

-After committing the files to the main branch of the Repo, reopen the PR to trigger and verify the Actions.
+After committing the file to the main branch of the repo, reopen the PR to trigger the validation of Actions.

-Returning to the Runner Terminal, you can see that a new task has come in, executing and showing the execution results:
+Back in the Runner Terminal, you can see that a new task has come in and is currently executing with the execution results:

 It failed because my local computer does not have the gh cli environment installed:

-After installing gh on the physical computer using brew install gh, trigger the execution again:
+After installing gh on the physical computer using brew install gh, I triggered the execution again:

 Success!
-Now this task is completely executed on our own computer, without using GitHub Hosted Runner, and without incurring charges.
+Now this task is completely running on our own computer, without using GitHub Hosted Runner, and without incurring costs.

-We can click into the Action Log to see which Runner and machine the task was executed on:
+We can click into the Action Log to see which Runner and machine the task is executing on:

 Here it is AND, not OR; GitHub Runner does not currently support OR selection of Runners for execution.

-For example: [self-hosted, macOS, app] → means the Runner must have all self-hosted, macOS, app three labels to match and take on tasks.
+For example: [self-hosted, macOS, app] → means the Runner must have all three Labels self-hosted, macOS, app to match and take on the task for execution.

 If a Job wants to test results under different Runner environments simultaneously, you can use the matrix parameter: